Domestic responses to the Euromaidan: Citizens volunteering

 On Kyiv's Maidan Nezalezhnosti volunteers offer free food, hot drinks and medical help.
 Some people who did not join the demonstrators supplied them with food after "looking through special websites to find out what the protesters need".
 Patrols and volunteer security services were conducted by Afghan war veterans, former Ukrainian Air Force, commandos, and retired police officers.
 Opposition (Batkivshchyna) MP Andriy Parubiy was coordinator of the volunteer security corps for the mainstream protesters.

+In 2016 Oleksii Arestovych described the spirit of Euromaidan as a "chronoclasm", sci-fi term meaning an intervention from future into past, referring to the spirit, self-organization and civic engagement during the protest.

 Artists' response

 Singer Ruslana was one of the leading figures of the protests.
 Since the second week of protest she has been on the stage on Kyiv's Maidan Nezalezhnosti virtually all night (up to ten hours a night).
 In an 11 December interview with The Daily Beast she explained her role in the opposition as "charging Maidan with freedom-loving energy" and insisted she "hated" politics.
 And has denied supporting any single leader.
 Ruslana also stated "if needed, I will sing every night in Maidan until next presidential election in 2015".
 Two make-up artists were at her disposal during the protest.

 From rock musicians to a choir of priests shared the stage at Maidan Nezalezhnosti with Ruslana.
 On 13 December 2013 (one of Ukraine's most popular band) Okean Elzy performed during at this stage too.
 On New Year's Day 2014 a festive concert was held at Maidan Nezalezhnosti with (among others) performances of Ruslana, S.K.A.Y. and TNMK.